 This all inclusive memorable experience that will leave your knuckles white and your nerves slightly shattered, comes at the bargain basement price of €4.60 return from Cosenza.

-As the first visit to Parenti was in August (summer), a car hire was in excess of €100 for the day.
-Although I’m glad to have travelled by train and bus, just for the experience!
+As the first visit to Parenti is in August and the height of summer, a car hire is in excess of €100 for the day.
+Although I’m glad to travel by train and bus, just for the experience.

 A direct bus does travel between Cosenza and Parenti but these are few and far between.
-Caught the direct bus back to Cosenza, which seemed quicker and we were the only 2 in the bus so like a taxi hire.
-(Your return ticket includes either mode of transport.)
+Cathcing the direct bus back to Cosenza does seem quicker and as the only 2 passengers in the bus, it is like a taxi hire.
+Your return ticket includes either mode of transport.

 Chestnut and Oak trees surround this pretty village sitting high in the hills at some 850 metres above sea level (depending on who is telling the story or what you read – it varies).

-Another reason is to commence my Italian Citizenship process, which I had emailed the Commune in Parenti (administrative division providing many civil functions) in advance and on the advice of the Naples Immigration.
+Another reason is to commence my Italian Citizenship process, which I emailed the Comune in Parenti – administrative division providing many civil functions – in advance, and on the advice of the Naples Immigration.

 Scene from a movie

-And venturing in was as if we were entering onto a set of an old Spaghetti Western movie…
+And venturing in is as if we’re entering onto a set of an old Spaghetti Western movie…

-Approaching the dark hazy bar, several men were standing and leaning over the bar, drinking beer.
+Approaching the dark hazy bar, several men are standing whilst leaning over the bar and drinking beer.

-Casually, each one looked up at us, then slowly filed away from the bar to drink outside.
+Casually, each one looks up at us, then slowly files away from the bar to drink outside.

-The three elderly locals sitting at a table stopped sipping their Espressos and also started watching us curiously.
-Strangers in town.
+The three elderly locals sitting at a table stop sipping their Espresso and also start watching us cautiously.

-The friendly elderly owner, Barista, come barman, brought the thimble-sized plastic disposable cups on a dainty ceramic saucer, to our table.
+The friendly elderly owner, Barista, come barman, brings the thimble-size plastic disposable cups on dainty ceramic saucers to our table.

 The first visit – a small feast

-I wanted to be stealth-like on my first visit to Parenti as I didn’t know how long the Citizenship paperwork and interview would take.
+I wanted to be stealth-like on this first visit to Parenti, not knowing how long the Citizenship paperwork and interview would take.

-Promising to return and stay for a couple of nights, we waited for the bus with my relative, which incidentally came about half an hour late.
-During which time, more of my cousins came out of the woodwork (word had got around) and coming up to us, hugging, and chatting whilst waiting.
-It was like meeting long-lost relatives – very sweet.
+Promising to return and stay for a couple of nights, we wait for the bus with my cousin, which incidentally came about half an hour late.
+During which time, more of my relatives came out of the woodwork.
+Word has got around.
+Many people meet us, hug and chat, whilst we wait – very sweet.

-There does not seem to be many young people here and mostly retirees so think we were a novelty, although we’re not really that young!
+There doesn’t seem to be many young people here and mostly retirees.

 In true Italian style, it is all about enjoying food, company, and taking one’s time over very lengthy delicious lunches.

-I happened to mention I had to bring potatoes from Parenti but also locally made Provola Siciliana (cheese) for our friends in Cosenza.
+I happen to mention that I have to bring potatoes from Parenti but also locally made Provola Siciliana (cheese) for our friends in Cosenza.
 Apparently, this type of cheese from here is supposed to be the best.
-So, my cousin insisted on giving us about 5 kilos of his home-grown potatoes: “the ones in the shops are from Naples at the moment and not good”.
-Then he kindly showed us to the local Delicatessen for the special cheese.
+So, my cousin insists on giving us about five kilos of his home-grown potatoes: “the ones in the shops are from Naples at the moment and not good”.
+Then he kindly takes us to the local Delicatessen for the special cheese.

-Weighted down with potatoes and cheese, we waited at the bus stop…not really a bus stop but a spot on the pavement.
+Weighed down with potatoes and cheese, we wait at the bus stop…not really a bus stop but a spot on the pavement.
 The bus picks you up from anywhere along the main street.

 Back to Cosenza

-It was as if we were in another city.
 A sea of heads mingled back and forth, up and down the mall.
-Fashionably dressed locals promenading the pedestrian mall during this warm evening.
+Fashionably dressed locals promenading the pedestrian mall during this warm Calabrese evening.

-With a population of about 100,000 but an urban area of over 268,000 inhabitants, it is now clear.
-Everyone sleeps during the heat of the day, then parties late afternoon and into the night, or until the shops close at 20:00 hrs.
+With a population of around 80,000 but an urban area of over 268,000 inhabitants, all is now clear.
+Everyone sleeps during the heat of the day then parties late afternoon and into the night, or until the shops close at 20:00 hrs.

 The second visit – a huge feast